 Different individuals have different ways to deal with a conflict.
 While some would like to talk about them and try to come up with a solution, others might feel emotionally overwhelmed or distressed and might completely detach themselves from the concern or sweep it under the rug.
 This might further cause emotional hurt to the partner as it tends to impact the communication channels between both the partners.

 Giving in would require one partner to forego their point of view and agree or submit to the opinions or views of their partner.
 There are times when we have to understand that giving in might dissolve the issue there and then but it does not resolve the concerns and it might crop up again and there is also a possibility that the partner who gives in might start building on feelings of resentment and have grudges towards the partner and the other partner might treat their needs with less importance.

 It is important to acknowledge that maintaining peace should not come at a price of emotional hurt for either partner.

 Standing your Ground

-While standing one’s ground is necessary on certain important topics like core moral values or concerns that one partner cannot be comfortable with.
-However it is also equally necessary to know that there is an option of agreeing to disagree wherein we acknowledge that we are unique as individuals and there might be various areas in our life where we might not see eye to eye.
+While standing one’s ground is necessary for certain important topics like core moral values or concerns that one partner cannot be comfortable with.
+However, it is also equally necessary to know that there is an option of agreeing to disagree wherein we acknowledge that we are unique as individuals and there might be various areas in our life where we might not see eye to eye.